zinka/arraytool/arraytool/documentation/index.rst

 :Date: |today|

 Arraytool is a Python library for analysis and design of phased array antennas.
-For general information about mpmath, see the project website https://github.com/zinka/arraytool.
+For general information about Arraytool, see the project website https://github.com/zinka/arraytool.

 These documentation pages include general information as well as docstring listing with use of examples.
 For quick access to the docstrings of individual functions, use the `index listing <genindex.html>`_.